Family (Proverbs)

 Notice the balance here.
 A good marriage enhances life; a bad marriage deeply affects one's life in the most profound way.

-And then there's children.
+And then there are children.
 Proverbs is also very realistic about children.
 In fact, one proverb combines the challenges of marriage and children:

 A foolish child is a father's ruin,